-Jumbo: an alternative to Albert Heijn
+Jumbo: a cheaper alternative to Albert Heijn

 Aldi: the cheap and cheerful supermarket in the Netherlands

-It’s great for getting more basic stuff, like bread, pasta, cheese and general household items.
-They also have weekly promotions, so you can get cheap products even cheaper.
-While it might not be fancy, it will get the job done.
+It’s great for getting your basics, like bread, pasta, cheese, and general household items.
+They also have weekly promotions, so you can get products even cheaper.
+While it might not be fancy, it puts food on the table. 🥖

 Lidl: another cheap supermarket in the Netherlands